otaviojava/jcassandra-book/04-cql.md

 ### User-Defined Types

 User-Defined Types, or just UDT, is a data type created by the user.
-This type is created from a keyspace and follows the same principle as a column family, that is, it will be possible to create, change and drop a UDT.
+This type is created from a keyspace and follows the same principle as a column family, that is, it will be possible to create, change, and drop a `UDT`.

 ```sql
 create_type_statement :: = CREATE TYPE [IF NOT EXISTS] udt_name